PKU-HMI-Lab/LIFT3D/README.md

 - **Lift3D Model** 🎯:  Here, we provide the CLIP-vit-base model with MAE pretraining checkpoints.

-- **Simulator Benchmark (2D&3D) 📈**: Code for data collection, training, and evaluation using simulators from **Metaworld and Rlbench**.
+- **Simulator Benchmark (2D&3D) 📈**: Code for data collection, training, and evaluation using simulators from **Metaworld and RLBench**.
 Metaworld are built for the latest version of the gynasim library.
 You can freely integrate various 2D and 3D encoders under this framework for testing.

 - **2D and 3D Baseline Methods 🛠️**: Provides standard 2D and 3D baseline methods for comparison: